Fair Value Gap

 Extension: Adjusts the length of each FVG’s display on the chart, making it easier to see them over extended time periods.

-Mitigation Method: Sets the method for identifying when an FVG has been "filled" or mitigated, using either Wicks or Bodies of the candles.
+Mitigation Method: Sets the method for identifying when an FVG has been "filled" or mitigated, using either Wicks or Close of the candles.
 This helps to track when price action has revisited and potentially neutralized a gap.

 Hide Overlapped FVG: Hides Fair Value Gaps that overlap with others, reducing clutter and ensuring that only distinct gaps are visible.